OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-error-handling.md

 ## Error Messages

-The following table defines a list of errors that the API may return.
+The following table is a list of errors the API return.

 |error.code | error.message |
 |:----------|:--------------|